fix8mt/uri/README.md

 ***
 ### `uri_base`
-This class is inherited by `uri` and `uri_static`.
+This class is aliased by `uri` and `uri_static`.
 You can inherit from class if you wish to specialise further.

 ***
 ### `uri`